Kenichiro-Wada/aws-lambda-recursion-detection/README.md

 `$ cdk destroy`

+*If you have executed the S3 loop pattern, the file remains in the bucket, so delete it before executing the above command.

 ## Disclaimers

 **We are not responsible for any costs incurred if you forget to stop the loop in Amazon S3 when you run it.**